hanabi/hanabi.github.io/Reference.md

   * Bob was surprised that he played the red 2, but now knows that it was a *Clandestine Finesse* instead of a normal *Finesse*.
 He blind-plays his slot 2 and it is the purple 2 and successfully plays.
 (Bob knows that if he did not do this, then Cathy would go on to misplay purple 3 as red 3.)
   * Cathy plays purple 3.
 * Since we are allowed to lie in *Bluff Seat*, doing a *Layered Finesse* in *Bluff Seat* typically won't work.
 Instead of getting a big layered chain of cards, it will be interpreted as a *Bluff*, and only one card will be played.
 However, note that a *Clandestine Finesses* can get around this restriction, because it induces a potential misplay.
 The blind-playing player **must** continue to blind-play cards, or else the player receiving the clue will assume that the *Finesse* is "over" and will play the clued card.

+### The Stacked Finesse

+* If a player has been *Finessed*, then their *Finesse Position* moves right one slot, exactly like if the blind card was clued.
+(This is a similar concept to how the chop moves left one slot when a player is *Chop Moved*.)
+* If **another** *Finesse* is performed on the player who has already been *Finessed*, it is stacking a 2nd *Finesse* on top of the first, and they are expected to blind-play the new *Finesse Position* card.
+* However, because of the possibility of *Layered Finesses*, players should always blind-play their cards in order from left to right (and not jump ahead).
+* In rare cases, players can determine that a *Layered Finesse* was impossible (due to negative clues or some other piece of context).
+In this situation, if the play order of the cards does not matter, players should always "jump ahead" and play the second card to demonstrate to the team that they "got" both *Finesses*.

 <br />